Want Your Kid to Stop Whining? 7 Responses That Actually Work

-She wants to watch another movie, she wants to wear her tutu to bed, she wants to open the garage herself, she doesn’t need to go to the bathroom (although you have evidence to the contrary), you didn’t give her the right password to get out the door in the morning when you’re already running late – and she didn’t actually tell you what the right password is.
+She wants to watch another movie, she wants to wear her tutu to bed, she wants to open the garage herself, she doesn’t need to go to the bathroom, you didn’t give her the right “secret password” to get out the door in the morning when you’re already running late – and she didn’t actually tell you what the password is.

+Usually, she can right her tone on the first try, but on a tough day it takes two or three times for her to stop whining.
 This trick helped a lot, but it didn’t completely get her to stop whining.

-On occasion, I’ve displayed zero capability of patience and understanding by:
+Depending on the day, I’ve displayed zero capability of patience and understanding by:

 - Snapping back with: “Well, you can’t always get what you want.”
 (Made the whining worse.)